Thesauros/contracts/docs/contracts/vault-manager.md

     true                // activate Compound
 );

-// Rebalance all funds in DAI vault vaultManager.rebalanceVault(
+// Rebalance all funds in vault vaultManager.rebalanceVault(
-    daiVault,           // DAI vault
+    vault,              // vault
     type(uint256).max,  // all funds
     compoundProvider,   // from Compound
     aaveProvider,       // to Aave